Agarikon mushrooms (scientific name Laricifomes Officinalis) also known as “quinine conk” are wood-decay fungi belonging in…

 - Purchase spawn for growing Lion’s mane mushrooms specifically with hardwood substrates.

 - Put the spawn in a plastic bag and make small slits or holes with a sharp knife.
 Remove the top growth (whitish layer on top) if necessary to encourage more growth.

 - Boil 1 pint (½ litre) of water to remove chlorine and contaminants and allow to cool.
 Transfer to a spray bottle.
 Spray the bag with the spawn through the slits or holes that you’ve made earlier to provide humidity.
 Keep spraying 2-3 times a day.

 - Add another larger bag to cover the main bag and make slits and holes again with a knife.
 Keep your double-covered spawn at a mildly cool or lukewarm temperature between 18C-28C and keep misting as in step 3.
 By the end of the first week, you may see signs of small growth.

 - Keep misting for a total course of 3 weeks.
 This is the time where most growth occurs.
 Once your mushroom fruits are large enough, carefully cut with a sharp knife to harvest them.

 This mushroom’s actual medicinal properties have not yet been proved by official studies, but there is some evidence suggesting that they are beneficial for your health.
 People have traditionally used them for treating the following:

-- Digestive problems, e.g ulcers, heartburn, etc
+- Digestive problems, such as ulcers, heartburn, etc

 - Cancers of the digestive system